-During fiscal years 2023 and 2022, the Corporation sold gas to Members under long-term gas supply contracts and Natural Gas Supply and Transportation, Storage, and Load Management Agreements (Management Agreements) and to Project Participants under long-term gas supply contracts.
+During fiscal years 2024 and 2023, the Corporation sold gas to Members under long-term gas supply contracts and Natural Gas Supply and Transportation, Storage, and Load Management Agreements (Management Agreements) and to Project Participants under long-term gas supply contracts.
 Under the long-term gas supply contracts, Members and Project Participants purchase monthly quantities specified in the contracts at prices based upon the first-of-the month Index price of gas reported in Inside FERC's Gas Market Report, a publication of S&P Global Platts, a division of S&P Global, Inc., for specified delivery points (Index).
 Under the Management Agreements, the Members purchase the remaining natural gas required for the operation of their local gas distribution utilities at prices based upon Index and other supply and transportation related services.

-The Corporation's gas supplies during each of the years consisted of gas delivered under the Corporation's 2006, 2017, 2018 projects with J. Aron & Co., and in 2023, also include the 2021 project with Aron Energy Project 3, purchases from Black Belt Energy (BBE) under the BBE Natural Gas Supply Agreement which began July 1, 2016, and gas purchased from various suppliers under short-term arrangements.
+The Corporation's gas supplies during each of the years consisted of gas delivered under the Corporation's 2006 and 2018 projects with J. Aron & Co.; 2021 project with Aron Energy Project 3; and 2023 project with Aron Energy Project 18; purchases from Black Belt Energy (BBE) under the BBE Natural Gas Supply Agreement which began July 1, 2016, and gas purchased from various suppliers under short-term arrangements.

-The following table summarizes the gas supplies and sales for fiscal years 2023 and 2022:
+The following table summarizes the gas supplies and sales for fiscal years 2024 and 2023: